facebookresearch/habitat-sim/README.md

 - Most compilation options can be accessed by either modifying the relevant ENV\_VARS (WITH\_BULLET, WITH\_CUDA, HEADLESS) etc or by passing the args through pip's `--global-option` and `--build-option` arguments.

 - By default, we build a headless version with bullet enabled.

-Conda packages for older versions can installed by explicitly specifying the version, e.g. `conda install habitat-sim=0.1.6 -c conda-forge -c aihabitat`.

-We also provide a [nightly conda build for the master branch](https://anaconda.org/aihabitat-nightly).
-However, this should only be used if you need a specific feature not yet in the latest release version.
-To get the nightly build of the latest master, simply swap `-c aihabitat` for `-c aihabitat-nightly`.

 ## Testing